 Keep in mind no miter joints are needed if you are building a floating mantel like a large beam mantel.
 A beam mantel is shelving that floats above the fireplace instead of resting on the ground with legs on either side.

-Make sure to use sandpaper thoroughly on all wood pieces for a smooth feel and to help bring out the natural look of the grain.
+Make sure to sand all the wood pieces thoroughly for a smooth feel and to help bring out the natural look of the grain.

-Building a fireplace mantle shelf is pretty simple compared to a more traditional mantle.
-You simply need a large piece of wood that you’ve picked out and attach it to the wall above the fireplace.
-Make sure to attach it to studs and not just to drywall or the weight of the shelf will certainly make it come crashing down.
+Building a fireplace mantel shelf is simpler than a more traditional mantel.
+You simply need a large piece of wood and attach it to the wall above the fireplace.
+Make sure to attach it to studs and not just to drywall or the weight of the shelf may come crashing down.

-To attach a mantle to brick you will want to use French cleats.
+You will want to use French cleats to attach a mantel to brick.
 A cleat is a piece of wood that first attaches along the brick using masonry screws and adhesive that works with both brick and wood.
-Once your cleats are secure, you then attach your mantle to the wood cleats instead of the brick itself.
+Once your cleats are secure, you attach your mantel to the wood cleats instead of the brick itself.

-The cleats are usually cut at an angle to help grip the angle-cut back of the mantle.
+The cleats are usually cut at an angle to help grip the back of the mantel.
 You will need one horizontal cleat for the mantel top, and two vertical ones if your mantle has legs or columns.

 You can find in-depth video tutorials of this process on YouTube.

-Keep in mind while constructing your fireplace mantle, especially if you are less experienced, to take your time and make sure everything is done right.
+Keep in mind, especially if you are less experienced, to take your time and make sure everything is done right.
 When cutting wood, always measure it twice, and cut it once.
-Ensure that all of your angles are straight, and use a leveler when needed so that you don’t end up with a lopsided mantle.
+Ensure that all of your angles are straight, and use a leveler when needed so that you don’t end up with a lopsided mantel.

-Once the majority of your fireplace mantle is built, you will need to work on the finishing touches.
+Once the majority of your fireplace mantel is built, you will need to work on the finishing touches.

 Make sure any excess glue is carefully scraped off of seams.
-Ensure that enough coats of oil, finish, or paint are applied to the wood and it is allowed to dry thoroughly.
-Double-check the sturdiness of all joints and places where the mantle attaches to the wall.
+Ensure enough coats of oil, finish, or paint are applied to the wood and allowed to dry thoroughly.
+Double-check the sturdiness of all joints and places where the mantel attaches to the wall.

 If you don’t have a natural brick wall, consider what material you want the wall to be behind the fireplace.
-You can finish the wall with a faux stone or brick pattern using stick-on templates.
-For a classy, modern look, you can use shiplap boards painted to match the room.
-Or you can stain the shiplap with a finish to match your mantle for a more rustic feel.
+Using stick-on templates, you can finish the wall with a faux stone or brick pattern.
+You can use shiplap boards painted to match the room for a classy, modern look.
+Or you can stain the shiplap with a finish to match your mantel.

 Once everything is done, clean the area thoroughly.
-If any paint has dripped unexpectedly, now is the time to make sure things look immaculate.
-You also want to vacuum up any remaining sawdust off the area, especially in the tiny spaces between the mantle and the wall.
+You also want to vacuum up any remaining sawdust off the area, especially in the tiny spaces between the mantel and the wall.

-After the area is clean, now it is time to decorate your fireplace mantle.
+After cleaning the area, it is time to decorate your fireplace mantel.